“Music is the divine way to tell beautiful, poetic things to the heart.” Pablo Casals

 Description: Donna Maebori will help us learn how to elegantly care for performance anxiety with simple breathing and posture actions.
 In this session, we will start with a brief discussion of anxiety then move into experiencing lots of great ways manage anxiety through calming techniques.
 You'll get to sample a number of easy breathing, movement and posture actions that can help "treat" anxiety before, during and even after a performance.
 Be ready to participate, with all "treats" done sitting, standing or walking.
 Resources for this session are primarily from the Feldenkrais Method of Movement, some yoga, and Donna's own experiences.

-Description: Flutists Adrian Dee, Donna Maebori, Judy Fischbach and Molly Duggan will talk briefly about their own experiences and what they do to “calm the beast.”
+Description: Flutists Adrian Dee, Donna Maebori, Judy Fischbach and Molly Duggan and Stephanie Cooke from the PSU Coordinate Movement program will talk briefly about their own experiences and what they do to “calm the beast.”
 They will also each share a resource or two they have found helpful (20 minutes).
 The session will then move to a participant discussion - How would you describe “performance anxiety?”
 What strategies have you used to “calm the performance anxiety beast?”
 (20 minutes) The session will close with a Q&A/group discussion, including hearing participant thoughts about what other information on this topic they would like to have (20 minutes).

 Description: This team-taught presentation will start with an introduction of basic concepts and principles of the Alexander Technique.
 Then Judy will speak about her experiences applying Alexander Technique as a flute student.
 Both Gaby and Judy will speak about Alexander Technique as a psychophysical modality that focuses on process and a desired end.
 They will explore the connections between Alexander Technique and wellness and how to minimize injury.
 They will offer ways in which flute players can integrate Alexander Technique concepts as a part of practicing the flute.
 Gaby and Judy will lead the participants through constructive rest.
 There will be time to share “burning” flute related questions, that will be explored through the lens of the Alexander Technique.
 We'll provide resources for continued learning.